DEERE: ONE NAV ACROSS 47 PROPERTIES

 • Customer confidence in Deere as a unified digital platform, not a collection of tools

-• A foundation for the Forced Adoption work—unified navigation made cross-product onboarding possible
+• Fed the Forced Adoption work as it scaled—unified navigation made cross-product onboarding coherent

 Gallery